HERA: A Hierarchical-Compensatory Ranking Framework for Paired Benchmarking with Data-Driven Effect-Size Thresholds

 - Convergence Analysis: To avoid the common pitfall of using an arbitrary number of bootstrap iterations, HERA implements an adaptive algorithm.
 It automatically monitors the stability of the estimated confidence intervals and effect size thresholds, continuing the resampling process until the estimates converge within a specified tolerance, thus determining the optimal number of iterations B dynamically (Pattengale et al., 2010).
 If the characteristics of the data for bootstrapping are known, the number of bootstrap iterations can be set manually.

-- Data Integration: HERA supports seamless data import from standard formats (CSV, Excel) and MATLAB tables, facilitating integration into existing research pipelines.
+- Data Integration: HERA supports seamless data import from standard formats (CSV, Excel), MATLAB tables, and NumPy arrays or Pandas DataFrames when using the python interface, facilitating integration into existing research pipelines.
 Example datasets and workflows demonstrating practical applications are included in the repository.

-- Accessibility: HERA can be easily installed by cloning the GitHub repository and running a setup script, or deployed as a standalone application that requires no MATLAB license.
-An interactive command-line interface guides users through the analysis without requiring programming expertise, while an API and JSON Configuration allow for automated batch processing.
+hera-matlabPython interface on PyPI, or deployed as a standalone application that requires no MATLAB license.
+The Python interface enables license-free integration into standard data science pipelines, requiring only a MATLAB Runtime.
+The MATLAB toolbox and standalone application feature an interactive CLI that guides users through the analysis without programming expertise, while an API and JSON Configuration allow for automated batch processing.